diegomazala/tucano/doc/effectTutorial.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* note that usually the first two elements of the viewport vector are zero (ex.
+> note that usually the first two elements of the viewport vector are zero (ex.
 [0, 0, w, h]).
-However, we have left it like
+However, we have left it with as four elements for completeness.
-this for completeness.